Only logged-in members can vote!

 Whilst getting points for bonus's etc is always good - i think it helps the game to use a contributed system.
 It's fairer and it helps make the nits a bit more uncomfortable.

-changes here again against poker player works who play at low limits so this points colculating and rake back system not works very good they wrote one thing but u ll get over thing so its not very for us low players but now u ll earn double points for ypur play its not very bad good luck all
+changes here again against poker player works who play at low limits so this points colculating and rake back system not works very good they wrote one thing but u ll get over thing so its not very for us low players but now u ll earn double points for ypur play its not very bad Smile

 That is really going to hit people on rakeback deals who multitable ring games.